What Does Fentanyl Look Like? What Color is Fentanyl? Uncover Brightly Colored Fentanyl Pills. Fentanyl Facts & Risks.

 What Does Rainbow Fentanyl Look Like?

 Rainbow fentanyl is a mixture of colorful fentanyl pills made with other substances, such as cocaine or heroin.
 Brightly colored fentanyl pills give the appearance of candy rainbow pills.
-This mixture is particularly dangerous as the other substances in the mix can make it even more potent and increase the risk of overdose or other adverse health effects.
+This mixture is hazardous as the other substances in the mix can make it even more potent and increase the risk of overdose or other adverse health effects.

 Fentanyl is a highly potent and dangerous drug.
 If you come across any substance that you suspect may be fentanyl, it is strongly recommended that you do not handle or consume it and seek immediate medical attention.